 City’s population data were obtained from Brinkhoff (2018).
 Urban centres classification was modified from United Nations and Social Affairs (2014) and Barragán and Andrés (2015).
 This classification comprehends 1) Non-urban areas, which have less than 100,000 inhabitants, 2) small cities, between 100,000 and 500, 000 inhabitants, 3) medium cities, between 500,000 and 1 million, 4) large cities, between 1 and 5 million, 5) very large cities, between 5 and 10 million, and 5) megacities, with more than 10 million.

 The rest of the categories (model, habitat, type of analysis, disciplinary focus, study component, approximation of the research, study subject, and ecological paradigms) were classified through a conscious reading of the authors.
 Study model refers to the minimum unit which was studied in each article, including three significant areas: physical, biological, and social.
-Here, physical space comprises research with different kind of pollutants, remote sensing data, water resources, physical risk models, and anthropogenic constructions, among others; social with human activities, perceptions and reactions, health, aspects of demography, and hcity development, among others; and biological with different taxa as birds, plants, invertebrates, mammals, and fishes, among others.
+Here, physical space comprises research with different kind of pollutants, remote sensing data, water resources, physical risk models, and anthropogenic constructions, among others; social with human activities, perceptions and reactions, health, aspects of demography, and city development, among others; and biological with different taxa as birds, plants, invertebrates, mammals, and fishes, among others.
 “Others” category include environmental management, theoretical ecology, ecosystems.

-Study habitat were divided in relation with the coastal environment where the research was done or which ecosystem was focused on.
+Study habitats were divided in relation with the coastal environment where the research was performed or focused.
 The classification includes four main areas according to Burke et al. (2001): 1) Near-shore terrestrial, which includes dunes, coastal xeromorphic habitats, rocky and sandy shores, urban, agricultural and industrial landscapes; 2) Intertidal, with estuaries, deltas, mangrove forests, lagoons, salt marshes, other coastal wetlands, marinas and ports; 3) Benthic, with seagrass beds, artificial structures and soft bottom environments above the continental shelf; 4) Pelagic, with open waters above the continental shelf.
-To this classification the component “urban atmosphere” was added because the amount of studies focused in this area.
+To this classification the component “urban atmosphere” was added because the amount of studies focused on this habitat.

-On the other hand, study subject summarises the central theme of each article.
+Study subject summarises the central theme of each article.
 Study subject was catergorized into eight sections: 1) Anthropogenic pollution, 2) urban impacts, 3) changes in shoreline, 4) habitat use, 5) human adaptation and sustainability, 6) demographic changes , 7) natural disaster, 8) and city design.

 Disciplinary focus was categorized into five sections where inter-disciplines were considered.
 The five disciplinary focus were: 1) Ecology: Study of relationships and interaction between organisms and their coastal urban environment, 2) Sociology: Study of social behavior, including its origin, evolution and organization within a coastal urban environment, 3) Study of interaction between humans and their coastal urban environment, multidiscipline including anthropology, geography, sociology and ecology, 4) Environmental policy: Study of environment, to organize, manage the laws, regulations or find a solution, 5) Social-policy: Provides practical guidelines and principles to improve human welfare.